-The German Historical Institute and Charles Wallace Trust for India provided to Vikas Gupta fellowships for archival studies in the UK in the year 2015.
-In October 2014, Indian Council of Historical Research (ICHR) awarded him a two-year project on “Inequality and Education in Modern India”.
-ICHR had also awarded Vikas Gupta with a grant in 2008 enabling him to go to UK for collecting certain archival documents on colonial education.
+The German Historical Institute and Charles Wallace Trust for India provided to Dr. Vikas Gupta fellowships for archival studies in the UK in the year 2015.
+Indian Council of Historical Research (ICHR) awarded him a two-year project on “Inequality and Education in Modern India” in October 2014.
+ICHR had also awarded Dr. Vikas Gupta with a grant in 2008 enabling him to go to UK for collecting certain archival documents on colonial education.

 - Vikas Gupta (2016), ‘Flawed and Inegalitarian Framework of School Education in Draft National Education Policy 2016’, RECONSTRUCTING EDUCATION for Emancipation, Vol. 2, Nos.
 2, 3 & 4, (July-October-December), P 18.